gmc-code/PC-Python/docs/turtle/turtle_circles_and_polygons.rst

 | Make use of the ``draw_dot`` definition by drawing a dot stack of 4 dots of decreasing size.
 | The code below uses list of postions and sizes.
-| For overlapping circles to have a common tangent on a side, if the change in the radii (or sizes), from one circle to the next, is the same, then the centres of the circles will be the same distance apart from one circle to the next in the sequence.
+| For overlapping circles to have a common tangent on a side (that is, a line touches all hte circles), if the change in the sizes (diameter) from one circle to the next, is the same, then the centres of the circles will be the same distance apart from one circle to the next, in the sequence.
-| Notice how the y values of the centres increase by 50 from one point to the next.
+| Notice how the y values of the centres increase by the same amount from one point to the next.
 | Notice also how the sizes (diameters) decrease by the same amount from one dot to the next.
 | ``centres = [(0, -100), (0, -50), (0, 0), (0, 50)]``
 | ``sizes = [200, 150, 100, 50]``